Buying Our Goats

-Buying goats from a small farm looks a bit different than purchasing through an auction or marketplace.
-We’ve put this page together to explain how availability, pricing, deposits, pickup, transport, and policies work, so there are no surprises.
-When goats are available, listings will include everything you need to evaluate fit and move forward.
+Buying goats from a small operation looks a bit different than purchasing through an auction or marketplace.
+We put this page together to explain how availability, pricing, deposits, pickup, transport, and policies work so there are no surprises.
+When goats are available, listings include everything you need to evaluate fit and move forward.

 Before you buy